clasen/ModelMix/README.md

     - `system`: Sets the default system message for the model, e.g., "You are an assistant."
     - `max_history`: Limits the number of historical messages to retain, e.g., 5.
     - `bottleneck`: Configures the rate limiting behavior using Bottleneck.
 For example:
-      - `maxConcurrent`: 5 Maximum number of concurrent requests
+      - `maxConcurrent`: Maximum number of concurrent requests
-      - `minTime`: 200 Minimum time between requests (in ms)
+      - `minTime`: Minimum time between requests (in ms)
-      - `reservoir`: 60 Number of requests allowed in the reservoir period
+      - `reservoir`: Number of requests allowed in the reservoir period
-      - `reservoirRefreshAmount`: 60 How many requests are added when the reservoir refreshes
+      - `reservoirRefreshAmount`: How many requests are added when the reservoir refreshes
-      - `reservoirRefreshInterval`: 60 * 1000 // Reservoir refresh interval (60 seconds)
+      - `reservoirRefreshInterval`: Reservoir refresh interval
     - ...(Additional configuration parameters can be added as needed)

 **Methods**